aws-samples/sample-aws-modernization-with-superblocks/content/3_ModuleThree_Frontend/04_BodySection.md

 2. Right container (for charts):

-    - Add a container component
+    - Add a container component by right clicking and selecting container
     - Set width to "Fill Parent"
     - Set layout to "Vertical"
     - Set height to "Fill Parent"